 Did you know that the ENERGY STAR Program covers commercial signage displays that can used for digital menu boards?
-Commercial signage displays that earn the ENERGY STAR are, on average, 20 percent more energy efficient that conventional models.
-If all commercial displays (including digital menu signage) sold in the U.S. were ENERGY STAR certified, the energy cost savings would grow to about \$205 million each year and greenhouse gas emissions equivalent to the emissions from more than 280,000 vehicles would be prevented.
+Commercial signage displays that earn the ENERGY STAR are, on average, 15 percent more energy efficient that conventional models.
+If all commercial displays (including digital menu signage) sold in the U.S. were ENERGY STAR certified, the energy cost savings would grow to about \$3.5 billion and 5.5 million vehicles each year and greenhouse gas emissions equivalent to the emissions from more than 280,000 vehicles would be prevented.